 The King’s instrument was the cello, and so Mozart pushes this instrument to the fore in many places, balanced by soloistic opportunities for other instruments – a style called quatuor concertant which was particularly popular in Paris.
 This delicate and elegant work abounds with lovely arching melodies underpinned by typically effortless contrapuntal writing.

 Next in the programme is Puccini’s Crisantemi, which takes the striking chrysanthemum flower as its inspiration.
-Puccini is, of course, best known for his operas, however did write some instrumental gems – among them four string quartets, three minuets and this work, which is an elegy to his friend Prince Amedeo of Savoy, who formerly reigned as King of Spain.
+Puccini is, of course, best known for his operas, however he did write some instrumental gems – among them four string quartets, three minuets and this work, which is an elegy to his friend Prince Amedeo of Savoy, who formerly reigned as King of Spain.

 Puccini’s mastery of string writing is abundantly evident in this short work, which conjures a concentrated dark mood as the four instruments pay tribute to Puccini’s friend.
 Puccini clearly thought much of the two main melodies used in Crisantemi, as he reused them in the last act of his opera Manon Lescaut three years later in 1893.